jacksonpires/devfreecasts/README.md

 ## How to add screencasts?

-Before start it, all videos you add must be freeware, because no one here wanna pay to watch it :)
+*Before start it, all videos you add must be freeware*, because no one here wanna pay to watch it :)

 First of all you need to [fork this repository](https://github.com/caio-ribeiro-pereira/devscreencasts/fork).